-So how do you implement warehouse safety with your 5S program?
+How do you improve warehouse safety with a 5S program?

-- Mark aisles and traffic lanes with floor marking tape, to keep pedestrians away from forklifts and other hazards.
-This free 5S standard color code guide shows a warehouse with 5S colors, patterns, and typical visual communication.
+- Mark aisles and traffic lanes with floor marking tape to keep pedestrians away from forklifts and other hazards.
+Graphic Products' free 5S standard color code guide shows a warehouse with 5S colors, patterns, and typical visual communication.

-- Tread tape will help keep workers upright in slippery conditions.
+- Keep workers upright in slippery conditions tread tape.
 Available in 5S colors, it'll help with warehouse organization and safety.
-You can also opt for bolt-down tread plates to help prevent injuries on stairs.